federicolavatori/bokeh-quickstart/README.md

-Quickstagi rt building a bokeh application
+Quickstart building an interactive dashboarding application with bokeh